What Are Google Sponsored Links?

 First, let's establish where the sponsored links appear.
 In the below example of a Google search engine results page (SERP), you can see two sponsored links sections, one above the "natural" or organic links and one to the right of the organic results.
 Those links in the yellow boxes are highly desirable due to their prominent placement on the page as well as the product images, ratings, price information, and other elements that entice users to click.

 These sponsored results differ from the organic Google results in that they're paid.
 However, don't make the assumption that organic results are free just because sponsored results are paid.
-Both organic and sponsored results require effort to maintain and neither are forms of free advertising.
+Both organic and sponsored results require sustained effort and cost to maintain.

-To have their ad appear in Google sponsored links, companies can enter an auction to show their ad if it's relevant to a user's search query.
+To have their ad appear in Google sponsored links, companies enter an auction to show their ad if it's deemed relevant to a user's search query.
 This "auction" is performed millions of times per day, and the position of your ad depends on your Quality Score for the keyword you're bidding on, as well as your bid.

 How do you "win" this auction so your ad appears in a desirable position for the query you're bidding on in AdWords?
 It's all about your Quality Score.
 The higher your Quality Score, the better your ad positioning.
 The following factors (among others) affect your Quality Score: